balokdecoy/readme-generator/README2.md

   ## Description

-  This is a linux application.
+  This is my application for Linux.

   ## Installation